cyberknight777/android_kernel_docker/README.md

 > source "docker/Kconfig"

-- Next you would need to enable all the options in Utilities except for this one:
+- Next you would need to enable all the options in Utilities except for this one(if you use SLMK):

 > CONFIG_DOCKER_SWAP